-Annie Smart is a designer of sets and costumes for the theatre.
-Originally from the UK, she trained as a singer, dancer and actress at London’s Arts Educational Trust before turning towards the visual side of theatre while taking an honors degree in Drama at Manchester University 1973-76.
-After post-graduate studies in Brechtian stage design she worked as a resident designer/collaborator for childrens’ theatre, theatre-in-education and community theatre companies, developing story-telling fantasies alongside educational and political pieces.
-Following this she was resident designer at Leicester Haymarket Studio Theatre and later, Liverpool Rep’.
-She was one of a handful of designers in the cutting-edge collective Joint Stock Theatre Group, developing the visuals for three major pieces with them: Fen, Fire in The Lake and A Mouthful of Birds.
-And, before moving to the USA, she designed both sets and costumes for five shows at The National Theatre of Great Britain: The Father, Man Beast and Virtue, Black Snow, The Mountain Giants, and Churchill’s The Skriker.
-Through the 1980s and 90s her work in the UK was particularly associated with emerging women’s and feminist theatre, designing the premieres of works by Caryl Churchill, Bryony Lavery, Anne Devlin, Sarah Daniels, Louise Page and Shelagh Stephenson.
+Annie Smart initially trained as a singer, dancer, and actress at London's Arts Educational Trust before focusing on the visual side of theatre while taking a degree in Drama at Manchester.
+After post-graduate studies in Brechtian design at Nottingham University, she worked as resident designer/collaborator for children's theatre, theatre-in-education, and community theatre companies, developing storytelling fantasies alongside educational and political pieces.
+She then took the Motley Theatre Design Course, a post-graduate intensive.
+Following this, she was appointed Resident Designer first at Leicester Haymarket Studio Theatre and later Liverpool Repertory.
+In 1981, Annie became an active member of the cutting-edge collective Joint Stock, developing visuals for three major pieces with them.
+Throughout the 1980s her work in the UK was particularly associated with emerging women's and feminist theatre, designing premieres for Caryl Churchill (Fen, A Mouthful of Birds and The Skriker), Bryony Lavery, Clare McIntyre, Anne Devlin, Sarah Daniels, Louise Page, Elizabeth Bond and Shelagh Stephenson.
+Before moving permanently to the USA in 1996, she designed sets and costumes for five shows at the National Theatre: Strindberg/John Osborne The Father, Pirandello Man, Beast and Virtue and The Mountain Giants, Bulgarkov/Dewhurst Black Snow and Churchill The Skriker.